 – its registration plate number (matrícula) and

-– the agreed sale price.
+– the agreed sale price

-Apart from purchase agreement the Traffic Office will require a change of car title notification form duly signed by both parties (it can be downloaded here).
+Apart from the purchase agreement, the Traffic Office will require a change of car title notification form duly signed by both parties (it can be downloaded here).
 If the seller is open to negotiations and prepared to adjust the price a little bit, it’s worth comparing the final sale price with the estimated value of second-hand vehicles, because the property transfer tax calculations are based on the following values: if the estimated value of a particular brand and model is higher than the price stated in the agreement, the tax calculation will be based on the value from the tax authorities spreadsheet, however, if the agreed price is higher than the estimated value, then the tax will be calculated based on the purchase price.
 The corresponding spreadsheet is published annually by the Spanish tax authorities (you can find this year’s values here.
 If you can’t find your car model in the list, you can always call 012, the local general information number, and they will tell you the exact amount of property transfer tax.

 The property transfer tax is called Impuesto sobre Transmisiones Patrimoniales, it amounts to 5,5% from the car purchase price.
 The payment form is called Modelo 620, you can obtain it from your nearest tax office and pay in any bank branch, or it can be paid online (provided you have a Spanish digital ID certificate that enables you to operate in the digital segment of Spanish Hacienda website), but, since you will have to visit the Central Traffic office in Santa Cruz for the final step of the procedure, I recommend settling the matter of the property transfer tax in the central tax office in Santa Cruz, situated at Avenida Tres de Mayo, 2.